 Host Configuration

 Most of the extension methods have existed since the early days of ASP.NET Core and operate against IApplicationBuilder.
-But more recent version of ASP.NET Core have introduced a new WebApplication type that implements IApplicationBuilder and provides some additional functionality, most notably endpoint configuration.
+But more recent version of ASP.NET Core have introduced a new WebApplication type that implements IApplicationBuilder and provides some additional functionality, notably endpoint configuration.
 This dichotomy makes pipelining next to impossible.
 In C# you don't feel the sting of this as much because of void returns.
 But in F# this results in an excess amount of |> ignore calls.

 module Program